chatmail/server/README.md

   The timeframe can be configured in `chatmail.ini`.

 - [`lastlogin`](https://github.com/chatmail/relay/blob/main/chatmaild/src/chatmaild/lastlogin.py)
-  is contacted by dovecot when a user logs in and stores the date of the login.
+  is contacted by Dovecot when a user logs in and stores the date of the login.

 - [`echobot`](https://github.com/chatmail/relay/blob/main/chatmaild/src/chatmaild/echo.py)